turingschool/frontend-mod-1-prework/section1/relection.md

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)

-I didn't quite grasp the sheep exercise.
-I didn't know where to get start.
+I didn't quite grasp the sheep pseudocode exercise.
+I didn't know where to get started.
 Is there a more specific list of questions to ask yourself when attempting to define a goal and write out the steps in pseudocode?

 Next time I may do a flowchart to try to understand the process better, but any insight would be appreciated.